It’s a gamble…

 Incentive: Hotels would get tax credits for participating.

-Homeless/poor could be employed to do the gleaning and deliveries of food stuffs, getting job skills, experience, and contacts for full time employment.
+of food stuffs, getting job skills, experience, and contacts for full time

 In Schools:

-This program would eventually pay for itself in terms of healthful living and employable skills, while building a real sense of community, and honoring and passing on the knowledge of elders.
+living and employable skills, while building a real sense of community, and

 Education